 Areas We Serve

-Ontime Electric proudly provide GFCI installation and wiring across Toronto and the GTA, including:
+Ontime Electric proudly provides GFCI installation and wiring across Toronto and the GTA, including:

 • Toronto